 Throughout the years of growing his business, he became a designer by day, painter by night, taking workshops with such greats as painter Wolf Kahn.
 He made time to pursue his painting with the same detailed study and commitment that he brought to building a business.

 In 2014, he was accepted into the prestigious Master Artists Series workshops for abstract painters with nationally known teacher Steven Aimone at the Atlantic Center for the Arts in Florida.
-Over the years, his paintings have grown from representational work to the large and ambitious abstractions of today.
+Over the years, his paintings have evolved from representational work to the large and ambitious abstract pieces he creates today.

 Line, color, and shape are at the core of both his designs and paintings.
 They are not separate but have cohabited for many years, one being a natural outgrowth of the other.
 Ramirez continues to paint daily out of his cottage studio in Coral Gables, Florida.